imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/python_snippets.md

 # list all supported python versions
 conda search python

-# create a new conda environment (with new python version)
+# create a new global conda environment (with new python version)
 # note, py39 is the name of the env
 conda create -n py39 python=3.9

+# create a new local conda environment
+# (under venv folder in current directory and with new python version)
+conda create -p ./venv -n py39 python=3.9

 # list all of the environments
 conda info --envs